polterguy/magic.io/README.md

 ## Authorization

-Before you can start consumption of the project, you'll need to think about what type of authorization process you intend to use.
-The project contains three different authorization services.
+Before you can start consuming the project, you'll need to think about what type of authorization process you intend to use.
+The project contains 4 different authorization services.
 The most basic one accepts a list of roles during construction, and could probably be consumed as a Singleton, and will only allow any type of file access to a user belonging to one of the specified roles.
-To use this most simplest authorization implementation, you could provide something like the following.
+To use the simplest authorization implementation, you could provide something like the following, that will _only_ allow users belonging to the _"admin"_ role, and the _"root"_ role to upload and download files.

 ```csharp
 /*